-Kano also invented the ranking system that consisted of Kyu ranks (trainees) and Dan ranks (graded).
+Kano also is responsible for the ranking system that consisted of Kyu ranks (trainees) and Dan ranks (graded).
 Before Kano the ranking system was non-existent.
+He adapted method of grading for skill from the game Go.
 Kano also targeted government and military officials as his primary student population.
 By doing this the popularity of his Judo spread quickly.
 In 1889, Kano had sent Yamashita Yoshiaki to the U.S. to live and instruct Judo at Harvard University and at the Annapolis Academy.
 This had greatly enhanced the popularity of Judo with the new American audience.
 After an illustrious career, Kano died while travelling at sea in 1938.
 Today Judo is practiced all over the world and is a sport in the Olympics.

 Gracie Jiu-jitsu was founded by Carlos and Helio Gracie of Brazil.
 Carlos Gracie, his brother had met the leader of a Japanese resettlement colony named Maeda Esai (a.k.a.
 Count Koma).
 Maeda taught Helio Gracie the art of Judo and eventually taught four of the Gracie brothers.
 In 1925 Carlos and his brothers opened the first Judo dojo in Brazil.
 Helio stood out the most of the brothers and developed the original techniques into what is now called Gracie Jiu-jitsu.
 Helio got involved in this martial art at the age of 16 when he began substitute teaching for his brother Carlos.
 Daring to break away from the traditional Japanese style, they began experimenting, modifying and perfecting simple techniques that would be effective regardless of stature.
 That is how the Gracie family developed their style of Jiu-Jitsu.
 The Gracie organization is now headquartered in California, and has worldwide schools.
 Brazilian Jiu-Jitsu provides the basis for most of the ground fighting in MMA.